 “I recommend these two books – “The Essential C-Section Guide: Pain Control, Healing at Home, Getting your Body Back and Everything Else You Need to Know About a Caesarean Birth” by Maureen Connolly and Dana Sullivan and “Strategies for the C-Section Mom: A Complete Fitness, Nutrition and Lifestyle Guide” by Mary Beth Knight.”
 Sunita

-“Ignore people who feel the need to criticise your decision to have a planned C-section.
+“Ignore people who feel the need to criticise your decision to have a planned c-section.
 I had a few people ask me why I was not having a “natural” birth – but what is a “natural” birth?
-I think most people in the first world will have some level of medical intervention.
-Having a C-section is an opportunity that we are fortunate to have in Singapore.”
+I think most people in the first world will have some level of medical intervention.”
 Ursula

-“Research C-sections, even if you plan a natural birth.
-Six out of eight of our prenatal information group had a planned or emergency C-section, but we only spent half a session glossing over them.
-Being convinced my friend was having a water birth meant she had done little research and went into surgery for an emergency C-section completely clueless, and as a result, she took a long time to come to terms with her birth experience which affected her recovery.”
+“Research c-sections, even if you plan a natural birth.
+Six out of eight of our prenatal group had a planned or emergency c-section, but we only spent half a session glossing over them.
+Being convinced my friend was having a water birth meant she had done little research and went into surgery for an emergency C-section with no idea of what to expect, and as a result, she took a long time to come to terms with her birth experience which affected her recovery.”
 Beate

 “I attended a pre-natal Pilates class twice a week.
 It was fantastic for maintaining core strength, which I am sure contributed to my quick recovery.”
 Carla

-“If you have a planned C-section, take advantage and choose a birthday that is not shared with 10 other cousins or perhaps a personally auspicious day, so that your baby is super special!
-Practically, consider a full “all off” waxing to avoid any undignified bedside shaving pre op (incision site needs to be clear).
+“Consider a full “all off” waxing to avoid any undignified bedside shaving pre op (incision site needs to be clear)”.
 Pippa

 “I am sure that my quick recovery from the planned C-section (both mentally and physically) was due to the fact that during my second pregnancy, I kept up with a fitness plan right until the final week and did not put on so much weight.
 Feeling strong and healthy going into hospital gave me a positive attitude.”
 Ursula